aws-solutions/media-services-application-mapper/docs/INSTALL.md

 * Setting up a duplicate system for production and test, with the same diagrams, alarms, and layout for both
 * Moving from an old to new installation of MSAM that cannot be upgraded with the templates
+* Using the [Point-in-Time Recovery](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/PointInTimeRecovery.html) feature of DynamoDB to restore one or more MSAM tables to a previously known state.

 ### Requirements